vmware/terraform-provider-vmc/website/docs/r/sddc.html.markdown

 * `account_link_sddc_config` - (Optional) The account linking configuration object.

 * `host_instance_type` -  (Optional) The instance type for the esx hosts in the primary cluster of the SDDC.
 Possible values : I3_METAL, I3EN_METAL, I4I_METAL, and R5_METAL.
 Default value : I3_METAL.
-Currently I3EN_METAL host_instance_type does not support 1NODE and 2 node SDDC deployment.
+Currently, I3EN_METAL host_instance_type does not support 1NODE and 2 node SDDC deployment.

 * `vpc_cidr` - (Optional) SDDC management network CIDR.
 Only prefix of 16, 20 and 23 are supported.
 Note : Specify a private subnet range (RFC 1918) to be used for vCenter Server, NSX Manager, and ESXi hosts.
 Choose a range that will not conflict with other networks you will connect to this SDDC.